Exploring the White Villages behind the Costa del Sol

 5.Jimena

 The village is nestled within the Alcornocales Natural Park and is dominated by a Moorish castle constructed around 750 A.D.
-It has been inhabited since prehistoric times, and at the archaeological site of La Laja Alta, you can view cave paintings that are the only known maritime examples from the Bronze Age in Spain.
+It has been inhabited since prehistoric times, and at the archaeological site of La Laja Alta, you can find cave paintings that are the only known maritime examples from the Bronze Age in Spain.

 6.Mijas

 Special festivals in Mijas include Mijas International Day, a multicultural festival that allows people from around the world to share their culture and lifestyle, typically held in the first week of May.
 San Juan is celebrated on the night of June 23rd, marking the longest night of the year with festivities such as dancing and fireworks.
-Check out our insider’s guide to Mijas.

 7.Ronda